a16z/jolt/book/src/background/riskv.md

 - Conditional branches and jumps are supported

 For detailed instruction formats and encoding, refer to the __chapter 2__ of [specification](https://riscv.org/wp-content/uploads/2019/12/riscv-spec-20191213.pdf)

+### Extensions
+#### __"M" Standard Extension for Integer Multiplication and Division__

+##### Key properties:

+- Multiplication operations generate 32-bit (lower) or 64-bit (full) results

+- Separate signed and unsigned multiply instructions

+- Hardware division with both signed and unsigned variants

+- All operations work on values in integer registers

+- Divide-by-zero results in a well-defined result (maximum unsigned value)

+- Maintains the simple register-based architecture of RV32I

+- Results always written to a single 32-bit register (for upper/lower multiplication results, two separate instructions are used)

+- All instructions in this extension are encoded in the standard 32-bit RISC-V format

+##### Core Operations:

+- `MUL`: Multiplication, lower 32-bit result

+- `MULH/MULHU/MULHSU`: Upper 32-bit multiplication (signed×signed, unsigned×unsigned, signed×unsigned)

+- `DIV/DIVU`: Signed and unsigned division

+- `REM/REMU`: Signed and unsigned remainder

+For detailed instruction formats and encoding, refer to __chapter 7__ of [specification](https://riscv.org/wp-content/uploads/2019/12/riscv-spec-20191213.pdf)

 ## LLVM
 [LLVM](https://llvm.org/) is a versatile compiler infrastructure that supports a variety of languages and architectures.
 RISC-V is fully supported by the LLVM compiler infrastructure: